nhm0819/mydata-chatbot/README.md

-# RAG-Backend
+# mydata-chatbot
-- RAG chatbot with Langchain and ChromaDB
+- mydata RAG with Langchain and ChromaDB
 - integration with FastAPI
 - fast shareable to use Streamlit